herbncrypto/matienzo.org/source/_posts/2013-02-18-emotion-archives-and-interactive-fiction.markdown

 ## What are we building?

-What I want to build is something that's simple, that stays in the spirit of Twine.
+What I want to build is something that's **simple**, that stays in the spirit of Twine.
 I want there be an easy way of annotating text or adding another kind of link to something *outside* of a Twine story.
 I want these outside links to be some times obvious - maybe sometimes not.
-I don't know how I want to surface this information, or whether I just want a Twine story to pollute the global graph.
+I don't know how I want to surface this information, or whether (or when) I want a Twine story to pollute the global graph.
 So roughly, I see us needing to come up with the following:

 * An extension to Twee (Twine's markup language) and the JavaScript code that turns it into reader-actionable HTML.
 * Some thought to the UI containing the links as represented in a reader-facing Twine story.